Integrating the MLM Nauka with ISS

 To support the addition of the MLM Nauka module to the International Space Station, the Russian crew members aboard the outpost had to perform many chores preceding the docking of the 20-ton spacecraft, which would increase the size and mass of the Russian Segment by almost a third.
 Moreover, once the module is in place, Russian cosmonauts were expected to conduct up to 11 spacewalks to fully plug all the systems of the new room into their home in orbit.
 The total in-orbit time required to integrate Nauka was expected to reach 2,000 work hours!

 A computer-generated visualization of the MLM module's docked at the ISS.

 Read our introductory article on the subject at:

 The first 12 months of the MLM-U Nauka mission were considered to be a period of flight testing, starting with the launch, the autonomous flight and docking with the station.
-That period also included the integration of the module with the Russian ISS Segment highlighted by the installation of the Science Airlock, ShK, the Add-on Radiator Panel, RToD, and the Means of Attachment of Large Payloads, SKKO.
+That period also included the integration of the module with the Russian ISS Segment highlighted by the installation of the Science Airlock, ShK, the Add-on Radiator Panel, RToD, (INSIDER CONTENT) and the Means of Attachment of Large Payloads, SKKO.
 Additionally, all systems of the module and its interfaces with the Russian Segment would have to be tested.
 Finally, the module would have to be outfitted with payloads and instuments and various emergency modes and operations aboard the spacecraft had to be tested and put in place.
 The flight test program for the MLM-U spacecraft was officially approved in 2018.

 The complex work to integrate the MLM Nauka module with the rest of the station can be sub-divived into three major phases: